eatfirst/python-efs/docs/usage.rst

     import efs

-    # There is no need to initialise it because it will always the current app.
+    # There is no need to initialise it because it will always use the current app.
     fs = efs.get_filesystem()
     fs.upload('a/file.txt', open('/tmp/file.txt', 'rb'))